GOVTNZ/web-standards/guidance/assessment/tests/a11y/tables.md

 	* has an `id` attribute, and the data cell references that `id`'s value using a `headers` attribute  — mostly used for complex tables
 	* doesn’t use `<th>` but instead uses the ARIA "rowheader" or "columnheader" role in the header cell element.

-4. If none of these options have been used to markup the header cell, record a failure, noting the reasonß.
+4. If none of these options have been used to markup the header cell, record a failure, noting the reason.

     <h5>Layout tables</h5>